Ogyen Trinley Dorje: Title Claim

 On 10 and 11 Oct 2018, in rural France, Ogyen Trinley Dorje and Trinley Thaye Dorje met in person for the first time and issued a joint statement.
 On 27 October 2019, Ogyen Trinley Dorje and Trinley Thaye Dorje co-authored a long-life prayer for Kunzig Shamar Rinpoche’s reincarnation.
-In February 2020, both claimants agreed to recognise the reincarnation the next Shamar Rinpoche incarnation together.
+In February 2020, both claimants agreed to recognise the reincarnation of the next Shamar Rinpoche incarnation together.

 2011 police raid

-In January 2011, the Himachal Pradesh Police seized money in currencies of 25 countries including China, valued at over ₹ 60 million, during raids on the offices of a trust backed by Ogyen Trinley Dorje.
+In January 2011, the Himachal Pradesh Police seized money in currencies of 24 countries including China, valued at over ₹ 60 million, during raids on the offices of a trust backed by Ogyen Trinley Dorje.
 They also seized several traveler's cheques and land deal documents, suspecting a hawala scam.
 Initially, the police suspected the money was being used to spread Chinese influence in India, and that the Karmapa was a Chinese agent helping the Chinese government control Buddhist monasteries in India.